 Medically underserved areas.
-Note: We cover any licensed medical practitioner for any covered service performed within the scope of that license in states OPM determines are "medically underserved".
-For 2007, the states are: Alabama, Arizona, Idaho, Kentucky, Louisiana, Mississippi, Missouri, Montana, New Mexico, North Dakota, South Carolina, South Dakota, Texas, West Virginia and Wyoming.
+Note: We cover any licensed medical practitioner for any covered service performed within the scope of that license in the states OPM determines are "medically underserved".
+For 2008, the states are: Alabama, Arizona, Idaho, Kentucky, Louisiana, Mississippi, Missouri, Montana, New Mexico, North Dakota, South Carolina, South Dakota and Wyoming.

+· Covered facilities

-• Covered facilities Covered facilities include:
+Covered facilities include: